 We decided to drive to the glitzy Costa del Sol resort town of Marbella for a seafood dinner on the way (sort of) back to Frigiliana.
 It has a reputation as the most exclusive and expensive town on the coast.
 The sleek yachts moored along the docks supported that theory, as did the exclusive shops and galleries scattered throughout the old town.

-The place felt a bit plastic to me.
-Probably because I'd never seen so many surgically enhanced, spray-tanned, designer-adorned women strutting around in one place before.
-And it could have been bad luck, but the overpriced meal we had was mediocre at best.
-Not my cup of tea (or glass of sangria) at all.
+The place felt rather plastic; let's just say the predominant people-watching type was surgically enhanced, spray-tanned and designer-adorned.
+And it could have been a bad pick on our part, but the overpriced meal we had was mediocre at best.
+The old town was quaint, but overall the town wasn't my cup of tea (or glass of sangria).

 Drive time: 2 hours